 In general, no gain will be recognized by a U.S. Unit Holder or U.S. Limited Partner with respect to a distribution in liquidation of their Units unless the amount of cash (and, in certain situations, marketable securities) distributed exceeds the U.S. Unit Holder's or U.S. Limited Partner's adjusted tax basis for their Units immediately before the liquidating distribution (including the sale of the Properties and adjustments reflecting operations in the year of liquidation).
 The cash a U.S. Unit Holder or U.S. Limited Partner receives will include the cash constructively received a result of any reduction in their share of the Partnership's liabilities (which will be treated as a distribution of cash).
-In the event that the amount of cash (and, in certain circumstances, marketable securities) distributed exceeds the U.S. Unit Holder's or U.S. Limited Partner as capital gain (See the section "Capital Gains; Net Investment Income" on page 20 below).
+In the event that the amount of cash (and, in certain circumstances, marketable securities) distributed exceeds the U.S. Unit Holder's or U.S. Limited Partner's adjusted tax basis for their Units, such distribution will generally be taxable to the U.S. Unit Holder or U.S. Limited Partner as capital gain (See the section "Capital Gains; Net Investment Income" on page 20 below).

-No loss may be recognized by a U.S. Unit Holder or U.S. Limited Partner with respect to a liquidating distribution unless the property distributed consists solely of cash, "unrealized receivables," and "inventory items," and then only to the extent that the sum of the cash, plus the U.S. Unit Holder's or U.S. Limited Partner's adjusted tax basis for the unrealized receivables and inventory items, is less than the U.S. Holder's or U.S. Limited Partner's adjusted tax basis of any property received by a U.S. Unit Holder or U.S. Limited Partner in liquidation of their Units will generally be equal to such U.S. Unit Holder's or U.S. Limited Partner's adjusted tax basis in the liquidation.
+No loss may be recognized by a U.S. Unit Holder or U.S. Limited Partner with respect to a liquidating distribution unless the property distributed consists solely of cash, "unrealized receivables," and "inventory items," and then only to the extent that the sum of the cash, plus the U.S. Unit Holder's or U.S. Limited Partner's adjusted tax basis for the unrealized receivables and inventory items, is less than the U.S. Holder's or U.S. Limited Partner's adjusted tax basis in its Units.
+While it is anticipated that the Partnership will distribute solely cash to U.S. Unit Holders and U.S. Limited Partner pursuant to the Plan of Dissolution, the basis of any property received by a U.S. Unit Holder or U.S. Limited Partner in liquidation of their Units will generally be equal to such U.S. Unit Holder's or U.S. Limited Partner's adjusted tax basis in their Units, less the amount of any cash (and, in certain situations, marketable securities) received in the liquidation.
 Furthermore, in the event that there is a disproportionate distribution in kind to a U.S. Unit Holder or U.S. Limited Partner of unrealized receivables or of "substantially appreciated" inventory items ("section 751 property"), or a distribution of other property that has the effect of reducing a U.S. Unit Holder's or U.S. Limited Partner's share of the Partnership's section 751 property, the U.S. Unit Holder or U.S. Limited Partner may be required to recognize ordinary income or loss on the distribution.